-The Company has achieved a major milestone by successfully completing the first step of the acquisition of Madura Micro Finance Limited ('MMFL') with the purchase of a 76.08% stake in March 2020.
-This acquisition will further strengthen our Company's leadership position as the largest NBFC-MFI in India.
+The Company has achieved a major milestone by successfully completing the first step of the merger with Madura Micro Finance Limited ('MMFL') with the purchase of a 76.08% stake in March 2020.
+This merger will further strengthen our Company's leadership position as the largest NBFC-MFI in India.